 “CoCo Teachers” guided elementary school students through scenario-based games to teach them about risk awareness.

-3. Financial Explorer 62 - Taiwan's First Financial Museum Click here to learn more.
+4. Financial Explorer 62 - Taiwan's First Financial Museum

 Under the direction of the FSC, TABF created Taiwan’s first museum of finance.
 Completed in late 2022, the name Financial Explorer 62 reflects the fusion of the financial sector's spirit of exploration and TABF's training base.
 FE62's historical collection and a variety of media display the trajectory and achievements of Taiwanese finance.
 Moreover, interactive programs simulating financial planning help to broaden audiences' financial horizons and build proper attitudes towards finance.